 A public university of technology recognised for global impact

-Faculty of Engineering & IT / Centre for Audio, Acoustics & Vibration
+Faculty of Engineering & IT / School of Mechanical & Mechatronic Engineering

 At UTS the concepts of equity and social justice are key to our core and purpose.
 We are recognised widely as supporting inclusivity and valuing diversity.
 Cited as a WGEA Employer of Choice since the inception of the award, we are among the first Australian institutions to receive the Athena SWAN Bronze Accreditation for our commitment to action addressing gender equity in the STEMM disciplines.
 UTS Equal Futures celebrates and supports women in academia through every stage of their career.

 As part of Athena SWAN, UTS has set an overarching target of 40 per cent academic women in STEMM by 2022.
-The Centre for Audio, Acoustics and Vibration is committed to UTS’s target and supporting the career development of women academics.
+The School of Mechanical & Mechatronic Engineering is committed to UTS’s target and supporting the career development of women academics.
 UTS Women in Engineering & IT program fosters a network of passionate females and males who are actively involved in the development of our next generation of young engineering and IT professionals.

 About the role